ccatanaoan/ESP8266RelayControl/README.md

 # ESP8266RelayControl
-These ESP8266 program and Android application client are written and developed for my Technical Support Director's greenhouse automation.
-The mobile application remotely controls and monitors the relay via cloud MQTT.
+I wrote and developed these ESP8266 program and Android mobile application client for my Technical Support Director's greenhouse automation.
+The mobile application can remotely setup, control, and monitor the relays via cloud MQTT.

 ## Hardware used for Internet of Things (IoT):
-* NodeMcu LUA WIFI Board Based on ESP8266 CP2102 Module.
+* 1 piece NodeMcu LUA WIFI Board Based on ESP8266 CP2102 Module
+* 1 piece Tongling JQC-3FF-S-Z 3.3v/5v relay for the hydroponic pump
-* Tongling JQC-3FF-S-Z 3.3v/5v relay.
+* 1 piece Tongling JQC-3FF-S-Z 3.3v/5v relay for the grow lights

 ## Online service and mobile application used for Internet of Things (IoT):
-- Custom-made Android mobile application.
+- Custom-made Android mobile application
-- Cloud MQTT.
+- Cloud MQTT